7 maps that tell the incredible story of aging in America

 On the flip side, social safety nets are likely to face increasing financial challenges with the continued retirement of America’s Baby Boomers, the youngest of whom will reach 67 by 2031.
 As that happens, rural counties—where people on average rely on Social Security as a larger portion of their overall income—may disproportionately feel the economic effects of aging.

 One way to sort out who will be most impacted by aging is to look at age demographics across the country and how they will change over time.
-Using data from the U.S. Census Bureau, spatial-analytics firm Esri put together for Fast Company an exclusive map series that examines the issue from a number of angles, including a district-by-district breakdown of the median age in 2010 and the projected median age in 2023.
+Using data from the U.S. Census Bureau and its own updated demographics, spatial-analytics firm Esri put together for Fast Company an exclusive map series that examines the issue from a number of angles, including a district-by-district breakdown of the median age in 2010 and the projected median age in 2023.
 The result is a compelling visual record of both who we are right now and where we are heading–a temporal snapshot for the ages, so to speak.

 Some of trends are expected: For instance, states typically known to attract retirees—like Nevada and Florida—are expected to see noticeably larger percentages of people 65 and older in the years to come.